 Explore West End Market and Historic District

 The West End Historic District, known as the arts and entertainment center of the city, is anchored by the West End Market and Falls Park on the Reedy.
-While visiting the West End , you can browse through the shops in the West End Market and surrounding streets, dine in one of the area's unique restaurants, enjoy a theater performance, or view the progress of the construction of a world-class pedestrian bridge across the Reedy River falls.
+While visiting the West End, you can browse through the shops in the West End Market and surrounding streets, dine in one of the area's unique restaurants and enjoy a theater performance.